Misinformation in the COVID-19 Era

 But other times – enough is enough, so at this point this is no f*k’s given.
 Onwards!

 This section is in direct response to public posts/podcasts referencing this hogwash article – I have reworded and significantly expanded my original comment so that reading the reference article is not required (nor recommended).
 (Also this.)

-Essays like this often begin with a reasonable hypothesis – but then rapidly degrade into a mess of motivated reasoning without providing anything substantial, emotional argumentation, sleight of hand, cherry picking, and fear mongering.
+Anti-vax essays often begin with a reasonable hypothesis – but then rapidly degrade into a mess of motivated reasoning without providing anything substantial, emotional argumentation, sleight of hand, cherry picking, and fear mongering.
 There is little, if any actual science in these articles – having no professional licenses to access medical journals or research communities, these are the works of an amateur reporters forced to “fill in the blanks”, connecting dots to further their obvious agenda.